HerbertV/Aeronaut/README.txt

 		-> calculates the G modifiers
 - 	Multiple Engines
 		-> Enables/Disables the Numeric Stepper for the engine count
+- 	Nitro
+		-> draws the nitro box in in the print sheets.

 --------------------------------------------------------------------------------
 	Aircraft Blueprints: